vs65497/nwn/README.md

 ### **Results**

   1. Successfully reproduced the topology of a simulated Ag2S-NWN (_see Figure 1, Network Topology_).
-  2. Reproduced the output conductance characteristics, with "memory"-like behavior, of the network (total conductance of all junctions versus time) by using a PWM input signal (_see Figure 1, Network Output Conductance_).
+  2. Reproduced the output conductance characteristics, with "memory"-like behavior, of the network (total conductance of all junctions versus time) by enabling then disabling input PWM signal (_see Figure 1, Network Output Conductance_).

 ### **Observations**